jhower786/imathas_web_guide/index.md

            <li>Create one separate iMathAS course for each section you teach.
 Always keep them separate. <br> </li>
            <li>Select “Copy from my, a colleague's, or template course” , then select “Template Courses” followed by selecting “Live Poll SHELL”. <br> </li>
            <i>Note: This method guarantees Live Poll Sync is set up and does not need to be modified. </i> <br>
            <li>With either option you will need to then create a unique course name.
 Avoid verbatim use of a course name that already exists.
-Leave the "Enrollment key" box empty.
+Leave the "Enrollment key" box empty, it will never be needed.
            <img max-width="50%" src="./img/Setting up course Copy template pic.png" alt="sample picture" style="margin-left: auto; margin-right: auto; display: block">
            Before hitting the "Submit" button, you have several feature types to expand and adjust at the bottom of the screen.
 Be careful, as usually the default options are the ones wanted.  insert PNG
           </ol>